 I have never heard the Suite Italienne by Stravinsky played by these artists.
 However, I remember well a concert some 45 years ago where Pierre Fournier (1906 – 1986) played this in Aarau.
 It was my first encounter with this composition, though I knew Stravinsky’s music to the ballet “Pulcinella” beforehand.
 It’s good to see that Christoph Croisé is constantly expanding his repertoire.

 The concert was organized by the Hans Huber Stiftung.
-This is a local foundation, created in memory of the late-romantic Swiss composer Hans Huber (1852 – 1921), who was born in Eppenberg, next to the village of Schönenwerd.
+This is a local foundation, commemorating the late-romantic Swiss composer Hans Huber (1852 – 1921).
+Hans Huber was born in Eppenberg, next to the village of Schönenwerd.

 Christoph Croisé played a cello by Mattio Goffriller, Venice, 1712.
 It’s a precious instrument with a full, warm tone, far bigger than required for this venue!
 The piano was a small Steinway A-188, the lid fully open.

-- The cellist was sitting in front of the curtain, whereas the piano stood behind the level of the curtain, which dampened some of the piano sound.
+- The cellist was sitting in front of the curtain, whereas the piano stood behind the level of the curtain.
+The latter dampened some of the piano sound.
 Opening the lid was not enough to compensate for this.

 - More importantly even, this arrangement made it hard for the pianist to hear the cello.
 So, Oxana Shevchenko often needed to reduce the volume in order to maintain auditive contact with the cello.